Build Instructions

 mamba activate libnomp-dev

-Use lncfg to configure CMake build and lnbuild to build/install libnomp.
-To see the available options, check out lncfg –help. libnomp currently supports the following backends:
+Use lnbld to configure the CMake build and build/install libnomp in a single step.
+To see the available options, check out lnbld –help. libnomp currently supports the following backends:

 OpenCL